theted/debricked-worksample/README.md

 Public site: https://debricked.sundbergmedia.com

 ## Building
-Simply run `docker-compose up` to build & start a Docker container.
+Call the build script `build.sh` to build & start a Docker container.
 Default port is `4244`.

-A Docker container build script is also available in `build.sh`.

 It is also possible to build and start the docker image *manually* by issuing the following commands: